 There is also a beautiful little church at the top of the town, follow the main street all the way up and take a left turn.
 This path offers a slightly different view of Riomaggiore from above.
 If you keep going you will see the remains of an old castle and while there’s not much of it left to speak of, it’s a great place for panoramic ocean views.

-Manarola is picture perfect and is the oldest of the five towns and was our favorite spot to swim.
+Manarola is picture perfect – it is the oldest of the five towns and was our favorite spot to swim.
 The marina has a rocky coastline with crystal clear (cold!) water as well as a shower to rinse off the salt water.
 We saw people snorkeling here as well so bring your gear along!
 The famous Church of San Lorenzo can also be found in the upper part of the town.

-Corniglia is different from the other towns in that it is perched up high up on a hill.
+Corniglia is different from the other towns of Cinque Terre in that it is perched up high up on a hill.
 We were offered a glimpse of this seaside town on our hike from Vernazza but didn’t spend too much time here.
 There’s supposed to be a small beach by the train station, but to get to and from the train station you will need to battle 382 steps along the Lardarina, a long brick flight of stairs.

+Seriously, could Vernazza be more picturesque?
 Vernazza is easily recognizable by its protected V-shaped port and is home to the Doria Castle, a lookout tower built in the 15th century to protect the village from pirates.
 Vernazza is surrounded by lush vineyards and olive oil trees, two important industries for the region in addition to fishing.

-Monterosso al Mare
+5. Monterosso al Mare

-You can also rent a kayak and paddle around the coast, which is what we did – we got to hop out of the kayak and swim in quiet little coves and bends around the coastline.
+You can also rent a kayak and paddle around the coast, which is what we did – we got to hop out of the kayak and swim in quiet little coves and bends around the coastline – away from the crowds.